hopperfund/events/index.md

 - Build relationships with leaders in minority communities.
 - Talk to Girl Geek Dinners, Gather Workshops, Rails Girls or other events.
 Their speakers, coaches and mentors can be great speakers for you.
 - Go to local meet ups, especially women-in-tech ones.
 Get to know them.
-- Consider paying someone, or several people to do divesity outreach work for your event to encourage women and other minority groups to submit proposals to speak.
+- Consider paying someone, or several people to do diversity outreach work for your event to encourage women and other minority groups to submit proposals to speak.
 - Run an open FAQ session via Google Hangouts or similar.

 It's also really important that your CFP is really great.